 That is really impressive.
 Like 90% doesn’t sound like much to some of those fast-growing companies, but that level of increment quarter upon quarter upon quarter of just really is astronomical.

 Deidre Paknad: [03:26]

-Well, when you look at company’s growth rates and you ask really ask any CEO anywhere in any size company, if you’d like to grow 19% faster, and I can tell you it’s an unequivocal yes.
+Well, when you look at a company’s growth rates and you ask really ask any CEO anywhere in any size company if you’d like to grow 19% faster, and I can tell you it’s an unequivocal yes.

 Gene Hammett: [03:40]

 I will say this.
 I mean I interview a lot of people that have astronomical growth rates.
-I think, you know some of my background, but the Inc5000 like the last interview I did just earlier today was 9000% over a three year period.
+I think, you know some of my backgrounds, but the Inc5000 like the last interview I did just earlier today was 9000% over a three-year period.